Higher-order heat equation and the Gelfand-Dickey hierarchy: Finite heat kernel expansions

 From \eqref{4.10} it follows that for $n\in\Nset_0$ we have

-where the coefficients $a_{n,k}$ depend only on $n,k$ and $N$, but we omit the $N$ dependence since it is fixed.
+where the coefficients $a_{n,k}$ depend only on $n,k$ and $N$, but for simplicity we omit the $N$-dependence since $N$ is fixed.
 If we compare the coefficients of $\pd_x^{-n}$ in formula \eqref{4.11}, and using the expansion in \eqref{6.13}, it follows that we can write $\om_n(x,y)$ as a linear combination of $H_k^{j}(x,y)$, where $k$ is such that

 with coefficients involving powers of $(x-y)$.
 This shows that $\om_n(x,y)$ will vanish identically for $n$ sufficiently large, i.e.

 For instance, with the notations above we can take $n_0= Nk_0$.
 Applying \leref{le6.2} we see that (iii) holds, completing the proof in this direction.